Pipboy-approved/VHL-POC/prd.md

 - In the main window, the body element of HTML has background color #333.
 - All used text is by default Verdana, 1vw, and color #ddd.

+Styling:
+- A single CSS file in the root directory, `styles.css`, is used for all styling.
+- The `.menu-item` class has a hover effect that changes the `.product-menu` to `display: block` and `opacity: 1.0`.

 1.3 Scripts in application
 - All TypeScript files are located in the `src` folder.
+- The main entry point is `main.tsx`, which is loaded as a module in `index.html`.

+After solution creation, it should be uploaded to the GitHub repository at https://github.com/Pipboy-approved/fit.